 wedged shape to the fighter on the left.

 Foster had a sister, Peggy Sparks, also of Taos, who remembered Cactus Jack and even sort of befriended him.
 Agreeing with her sister, she recalled that Cactus Jack reminded her a great deal of old western movie sidekicks like George "Gabby" Hayes, shown in the photo above.
+Although he always seemed to come across with a sort of "iffy" or mysterious background and a shaky at the time present, Sparks felt, he always exhibited a just below the surface adherence to the sidekicks Cowboy Code of the West.
+Because of that she always liked him.
 She says Cactus Jack, also known as Larry and sometimes Bill depending on who he was with or who he was talking to, the postmaster or the gas station mechanic down the street, appeared to be in his late 50s when he was a customer at the cafe.
 According to Sparks, a lawyer friend of hers in Taos said Cactus Jack was last seen sometime in 1990 or so in the city of Las Vegas, New Mexico.
 The lawyer said that he heard Campbell was burned in a fire in his camper and wound up in a nursing home somewhere, possibly out of state, but did not know where.
 Campbell would be well into his 80s or 90s by now if he was still alive today.(see)

 Many years before any suspected demise, back in the days when he frequented Iris Foster's cafe, Cactus Jack would usually arrive alone and have his coffee alone.
 Sometimes though, when favorably enticed and the coffee kept flowing, he would regale customers with his experiences and tall tales.
 Once or twice he was seen to have long quiet conversations with a well known but highly elusive medicinal plant and hallucinogenic mushroom hunter from the Santa Fe, Taos area that stopped in on occasion.
 Known on sight by many because he was semi-notorious, the bio-searcher, who had several plant species named after him, was nearly as mysterious as he was unapproachable.
 He was married to a Native American woman thought to be a powerful curandera that was held in awe by most that came within her presence.
 Tall and straight-backed, with perfect posture and beautiful skin, instead of taking steps she appeared to almost glide when she walked.
 People were reluctant to sit near her table and the help was afraid to serve her.
 Some said they had seen a glass of water slide across the table to her hand without her even moving her arm.(see)